linagora/tmail-flutter/docs/user-guide/profile.md

 - Hiding and showing folders is a useful feature that allows you to customize the view of your mailbox and focus on the folders that are most important to you.
 - This feature is particularly useful when you have numerous folders but want to focus on specific ones.
-- On Manage accout page, YOu can select tab "Folder visibility" on left menu to access Folder visibility settings
+- On Manage account page, YOu can select tab "Folder visibility" on left menu to access Folder visibility settings
-- You can change the visibility of personal foder and team-mailbox
+- You can change the visibility of personal folder and team-mailbox
 - You cannot change the visibility of system folder (Inbox, Archive, Draft, Outbox, Sent, Trash, Spam, Templates)
-- In the folder list, If a folder is currently hiden, there will be a button `Show` next to it.
+- In the folder list, If a folder is currently hidden, there will be a button `Show` next to it.
 If you click on this button, the folder will be shown on the left folder menu of your mailbox
 - In the folder list, If a folder is currently shown, there will be a button `Hide` next to it.
 If you click on this button, the folder will be hidden on the left folder menu of your mailbox

 ![Group 18 (1)](https://github.com/user-attachments/assets/f3c5046f-71a2-4660-b52f-6a344f2a5796)